-Gradonna Mountain Resort, Kals, East Tyrol: time to recharge
+Gradonna Mountain Resort, Kals, Austria: time to recharge

 Silence, Reflection, Views – these are the names of the new power places to be discovered this summer and autumn in the forest surrounding the Gradonna Mountain Resort in Kals am Großglockner, East Tyrol.

 If you’re looking to explore nature and experience it with all your senses, there’s no better place to do it than the Hohe Tauern National Park, one of the largest nature reserves in the Alps.
 At 3,798 metres high, the Großglockner is in good company here, with another 300 peaks in the National Park also surpassing the 3,000-metre mark.
 At the gateway to this jaw-dropping Alpine landscape in East Tyrol, you’ll find the Gradonna Mountain Resort, with its four-star hotel and 41 cosy luxury chalets.

 The resort is spectacular proof that luxury and protecting nature can work hand in hand.
 Carbon-neutral bioheat, close partnerships with regional partners and local producers, and vegan cosmetics brand Magdalena’s made in Tyrol are just three examples of how you can feel close to nature here.
 In turn, we enjoy the freedom of the silence and breathe in the fresh, clear air, which encourages us to go out and adventure and allows us to sleep much better at night.

 Our skin also benefits from the pure mountain source water and all of the herbs that can be collected right outside the hotel.
 After all, “Herbs do their best work where they grow”, as the wellness team at the Gradonna believes.